 Hey, you won’t make much with them but it’s something!
 I made like $11.30 my first month, and $87.49 the next month.

 You want to set up ads before you get a blog traffic increase, which means now.
-And when you get to 25,000 sessions, you can apply for Mediavine which pays waaaaay better than Amazon.
+And when you get to 25,000 sessions, you can apply for Mediavine which pays waaaaay better than Google Adsense.
 I just got accepted in March so I’ll update this with how it pays soon. ( I know that seems impossible now, but it’s not!
 Keep working!)

 Make sure you have share buttons!